 Alternatively, use a property filter to simplify

-equality comparisons where the value conversion is done automatically.
-Notice
+equality comparisons where value conversion occurs automatically.
+Notice that

 type in